Generic selectors

 Temperament

 Royal gramma’s temperament can either be described as reclusive or bold depending on the personality of the fish.
-Usually in an aquarium, you will see them darting from cave to cave.
+In an aquarium, you will see them darting from cave to cave.
 They will stick to the rocks and will not be seen in the open unless they are feeding (video source).

-They tend to be territorial fish and will try to chase away any fish that tries to come into their caves, but generally most fish will have a more aggressive temperature.
+They tend to be territorial fish and will try to chase away any fish that tries to come into their caves, but most fish will have a more aggressive temperature.
 They will not try to pick a fight with another fish (unless it looks like them).
-Usually their aggression is to just to defend their territory, but they will yield to a more aggressive fish.
+Their aggression is to just to defend their territory, but they will yield to a more aggressive fish.
 Fish like Angelfish and Clownfish will pick them a little, but the conflict will resolve itself once the more dominant fish asserts its position in the tank.

 Diet

-They will eat nearly any type of food offered to them and do not get large with the max size usually being around 3″.
-They are considered an aggressive eater often dashing in and out to grab food.
+They will eat nearly any type of food offered to them and do not get large with the max size being around 3″.
+They are an aggressive eater often dashing in and out to grab food.
 You don’t need to worry about it getting enough food in the tank as they compete for food well.
 They prefer meaty foods.
 With most saltwater fish, frozen food is going to be the best choice for diet.
 Frozen food is unfortunately hard to find online due to shipping costs.
 I would recommend you shop at your specialty fish store to get frozen food for your Royal Gramma fish.

 The best frozen food for this fairy basslet are going to be LRS Food’s Reef Frenzy nano.
 You will only be able to pick this up at specialty fish stores.
 The next choice would be common frozen food you can find at a general pet store.
 Mysis shrimp would be the best choice for a staple.
 You can use Selcon to add vitamins to your frozen mysis shrimp to add more nutritional value to your Royal Gramma’s diet.